 •Night 4 ⇒we docked at the quay in Vis town,€77 for a night.

-•Night 5 ⇒we spent the night with our boat tied to a mooring in the bay of Vis and weren’t charged single Kuna… I’m not sure if that’s always the case of if the harbormaster just forgot to collect his fees.
+•Night 5 ⇒we spent the night with our boat tied to a mooring in the bay of Vis and weren’t charged a single Kuna… I’m not sure if that’s always the case or if the harbormaster just forgot to collect his fees.

 In total, we paid €240 on harbor fees during a weeklong sailing trip.